IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 Or at least, how they will look on our PCB.
 These representations are called **footprints**.

 #.
 Go to "Tools → Assign Footprints".
+Note that it may take a while to open.

    .. image:: assign-footprints.png